Menu

 SAFEGUARDING AT CRESCENT PRIMARY SCHOOL

-Staff and Governors at Crescent Primary are aware that many children are the victims of different kinds of abuse and neglect and that they can be subjected to social factors that have a negative impact upon their lives – including domestic violence, substance misuse, bullying, mental health and radicalisation.
-We also acknowledge that safeguarding incidents could happen anywhere and staff should be alert to possible concerns arising.
+Staff and Governors at Crescent Primary are aware that many children are the susceptible different kinds of abuse and neglect and that they can be subjected to social factors that have a negative impact upon their lives – including domestic violence, substance misuse, bullying, mental health and radicalisation.

 Through our curriculum we teach children to stay safe and happy.
 We encourage the understanding that any problem or worry that they may have is legitimate, and to share their worries, big or small with their trusted adult; at home; school or with ChildLine.